hagbard/the-flogger-manual/docs/testing.md

 ```
 <!-- @formatter:on -->

-which work for multiple logging backends without modification,

-How about writing tests which can trivially test additional logging over the same code.
+How about easily writing tests which can trivially test additional logging over the same code?

 In the first test, logging is set to the default for the test class (e.g. "INFO") and we don't test
 all the fine logs that might appear (in normal use fine logs would not even be captured):